 Wireframes and storyboards provide information about the backends required to support your mobile software’s capabilities.

-Depending on the features you need, your primary and secondary goals will be to reduce the API, push notification services, analysis tools, user engagement platforms and database types your product will need.
+Depending on the features you need, your primary and secondary goals will be to reduce the API, push notification services, analysis tools, user engagement platforms

 You'll also know if your system can be hosted on an off-the-shelf mobile backend or should be built from scratch.